gnuradio/pybombs/README.md

 #### Remote and Local Recipe Locations

-Recipe locations can be either local directories (in this case, PyBOMBS will simply read any .lwr file from this directory, without traversing into subdirectories), or a remote location.
+Recipe locations can be either local directories (in this case, PyBOMBS will simply read any .lwr file from this directory, *without* traversing into subdirectories), or a remote location.
 Remote locations can be:
 - git repositories
 - Remotely stored .tar.gz archives

 Remote locations are copied into a local directory, so PyBOMBS can read the .lwr files locally.
+During normal operations, PyBOMBS will not try to read the remote location, so offline usage is still possible.
-This local cache of recipes are stored in the same directory as the location of the corresponding config file (e.g., if `~/.pybombs/config.yml` declare a recipe called 'myrecipes', the local cache will be in `~/.pybombs/recipes/myrecipes`).
+This local cache of recipes is stored in the same directory as the location of the corresponding config file (e.g., if `~/.pybombs/config.yml` declares a recipe called 'myrecipes', the local cache will be in `~/.pybombs/recipes/myrecipes`).

 ## Configuration Files